arantespp/arantespp.com/posts/articles/skydiving-terminal-velocity.md

 ![By <a href="//commons.wikimedia.org/wiki/File:Hyperbolic_functions.svg" title="File:Hyperbolic functions.svg">Hyperbolic_functions.svg</a>: The original uploader was <a href="https://en.wikipedia.org/wiki/User:Marco_Polo" class="extiw" title="wikipedia:User:Marco Polo">Marco Polo</a> at <a href="https://en.wikipedia.org/wiki/" class="extiw" title="wikipedia:">English Wikipedia</a>.derivative work: <a href="//commons.wikimedia.org/wiki/User:Jeandavid54" title="User:Jeandavid54">Jeandavid54</a> (<a href="//commons.wikimedia.org/wiki/User_talk:Jeandavid54" title="User talk:Jeandavid54"><span class="signature-talk">talk</span></a>) - <a href="//commons.wikimedia.org/wiki/File:Hyperbolic_functions.svg" title="File:Hyperbolic functions.svg">Hyperbolic_functions.svg</a>, Public Domain, <a href="https://commons.wikimedia.org/w/index.php?curid=8424555">Link</a>](/images/articles/skydiver-terminal-velocity/Hyperbolic_functions-2.svg)

 Before applying hyperbolic functions, we need to set up some physics boundaries.
-In a skydiving, or any situation that exists a drag force, the drag force never has its magnitude greater than the driver force, in this case, the gravitational force.
+In skydiving or any situation that exists a drag force, the drag force never has its magnitude greater than the driver force, in this case, the gravitational force.
 So we can assume, from $(2)$, that:

 $$
 m \frac{dv}{dt} = mg - kv^2 \geq 0 \iff v \leq \sqrt \frac{mg}{k} = \beta